- 5 Tips for Getting a Yes and Closing More Sales - May 13, 2022

 Being too money-focused makes you a bad salesperson.
 Yes, you need to make sales so you can pay your expenses (and yourself).
 But obsessing about sales in terms of mo’ money, mo’ money may not actually help you earn more.

 Instead, frame it as you’re there to help people.
 You have a solution.
 They have a problem.
-Be useful, and realize that sometimes when you share information or give advice, you may not end up closing a sale, and that’s okay.
+Be useful, and realize that sometimes when you share information or give advice, you may not end up closing a sale, and that’s OK.
 You never know when that person that you helped will come back and buy later or tell someone they know to buy from you.
 Plus, it’s just good karma to be helpful.

 Make sure your sales funnel has ample calls to action